Lisa Raman: President

 Cindy Bowden: Board Member

 Cindy has worked in the non-profit field for over 30 years.
 She is the Director of the Clarkston Community Center which welcomes people from around the world.
 Cindy provides guidance on governance issues for the Board and participates in outreach and communication efforts.
-She also works with the Co-Presidents to establish budget projections.
+She also works with the President to establish budget projections.